jklemens90/Terraform/Three Tier Architecture/README.md

 *What has been done so far*

 2 Web and 2 App servers have been created.
+The Web servers were placed in the public subnet in different AZs.
+The App servers were placed in private subnet in different AZs.
 ![2023-10-06 16_16_51-Window](https://github.com/jklemens90/Terraform/assets/95970840/c7122a7b-1fe1-492c-a31a-4dfe4fdc7861)

 The RDS instance running SQL server has been created, including the DB subnet groups.